gvwilson/thirdbit/fiction/santas/index.md

 "But they don't see it that way, and I don't know if they ever will.
-Doesn't matter how hard people applaud or how many times they're called back for encores---deep in their heart, they'll always think of themselves as 'not at santa'."
+Doesn't matter how hard people applaud or how many times they're called back for encores—deep in their heart, they'll always think of themselves as 'not at santa'."

 "Which brings us to you," she continued,